JScott/robot_sweatshop/README.md

 1.1

+- Use something appropriate than TCP for ZMQ connections
 - Easier way to run multiple workers
 - Push/pull out node that worker streams output to
 - Add worker tags to output so it can all go to one file